Urban Green&Blue infrastructure and global warming

 Expected student activities

-Active participation in the course, reading of course documents, study of practical cases, individual and group exercises
+Active participation in the course, reading of course documents, study of practical cases, individual and group exercises.

 Assessment methods

-Continuous assessment during the semester:
+Assessment during the semester:

 Supervision